stac-extensions/stac-extensions.github.io/README.md

 * Update the changelog
 * Let people discuss your extension, e.g. via Gitter
 * Eventually, release the extension via GitHub Releases

+You can add external/community extensions to the list above by editing the [config file](https://github.com/stac-extensions/stac-extensions.github.io/edit/main/python/config.py) and creating a Pull Request for the change.
+All extensions hosted in the stac-extensions organization will be added automatically each night.